G-R-Martins/GiraffeMoor/README.md

 git clone https://github.com/G-R-Martins/GiraffeMoor.git
 ```

   2. Run the batch file according to your desire.
-You have 4 options:
+You have 2 options:
-     1. `gen_and_build.bat`: generate and build the solution without open Visual Studio
+     1. `gen_and_build.bat`: generate and build (debug mode by default) the solution without open Visual Studio.
-     2. `build.bat`: build, by default, Debug solution
+	    - if the solution is already generated, the script only will build
-     3. `openVS.bat`: open Visual Studio solution (I guess the lazy one, like me, doesn't like to get the .sln in ./build folder)
+     2. `openVS.bat`: open Visual Studio solution (I guess the lazy one, like me, doesn't like to get the .sln in ./build folder)
-     4. `all_actions.bat`: generate and build (debug) the solution, then open Visual Studio

 And that's it! :grin: :tada:

+:warning: Developer: the VS debugger is changed by `<root folder>/inputs`.
+See the [main CMake file](./CMakeLists.txt).
+Thus, create a folder called "inputs" in the root directory and put your files there.
+This is done just to avoid unnecessary uploads to Git, but you are free to change the `.gitignore` file in your personal repository, just keep in mind that when you run the Giraffe simulation, the size may be really large.

 # Executing